linus-sch/Mind-Map-Wizard/README.md

    Type any subject you want to explore in the input field

 2. **AI Processing**
-   Our AI analyzes your topic and generates a comprehensive mind map structure
+   The AI analyzes your topic and generates a comprehensive mind map structure

 3. **View & Edit**
    Instantly view, customize, and download your beautifully crafted mind map